Back to Blog

 What Makes Human Writing Different

 Most people have a favourite writer.
-Perhaps it’s an author whose books we return to time and time again, or a journalist whose words we trust and often look to for their opinion and worldview.
+Perhaps it’s an author whose books we return to time and time again, or a journalist whose column we regularly read.
+These writers have earned our trust and as such, we respect their opinions and worldview.

-There’s a reason why, over time, these creators have cemented our loyalty to their work, and it’s often less to do with just the subject matter.
-What draws readers back is often the trust that there’s a real person behind the words, a person who has a distinct voice and shares their thoughts, experiences and perspective.
+There’s a reason why, these creators have cemented our loyalty to their work, and it’s often less to do with just the subject matter.
+What builds this loyalty is the faith we have in knowing there’s a real person behind the words; a human who has a distinct voice and shares their thoughts, experiences and perspective.

-It feels good to connect with writers who share a personal story or a small detail drawn from a real-life experience.
-And when a writer expresses a strong opinion that aligns with our values, a connection is built between readers and the person behind the page.
+This is why we may often turn to multiple writers to explore differing perspectives on a topic, the appeal being that no two voices ever sound exactly the same.
+And when a writer expresses a strong opinion that aligns with our values, a sense of trust and connection is built between readers and the person behind the page.

-It’s these qualities that often give readers the sense that they can recognise human writing when they encounter it.
-That familiar voice, a relatable experience or a strong personal opinion can make a piece feel unmistakably human.
+It’s these qualities that often give readers the confidence in recognising human-created writing when they encounter it.
+These relatable experiences, even when debating a strong opinion, when it’s relayed in a familiar voice can make a piece feel unmistakably human.

-Yet as artificial intelligence systems continue to advance, even these once reliable signals are becoming increasingly difficult to trust.
+Yet, as generated-AI continues to advance, even these once tell-tale signs are becoming increasingly difficult to trust.

-Why Guessing Is No Longer Enough to Identify Human Writing
+Why Intuition Alone No Longer Identifies Human Writing

 A Clear Signal for Human Creators: ProudlyHuman™ Certification

-For audiences who value human creativity, the ProudlyHuman™ mark removes the need for guesswork.
-Instead of wondering whether the words on the page were generated by a machine, readers can make an informed choice about the kinds of creators and stories they want to support.
+For anyone who still values human creativity, the ProudlyHuman™ trust mark removes the need for unfair accusations or guesswork.
+This way, instead of speculating whether the words on the page were generated by a machine, readers can make an informed choice about the kinds of creative works they want to support.

 How Readers Can Support Human Creators

-With machines now able to generate endless volumes of writing, choosing to support human creators becomes more than just a reading preference.
-It becomes a way of preserving the stories, experiences and perspectives that only real people can bring to the page.
+With machines now able to generate endless volumes of everything, choosing to support human creators becomes more than just a simple preference.
+It’s now the only way of preserving the perspectives, experiences and, stories, that only real people, with real tales can bring to a page.

 ProudlyHuman’s™ mission is to help restore that transparency.

-human writing vs AIrecognise real authorsAI content detectionsupport human authorsbook certification
+human writing vs AIrecognise real authorsAI content detectionsupport human authorsbook certificationhuman-createdHuman-Creativity